sisoe24/vscode-nuke-snippets/README.md

 The Nuke Tools extension includes python stubs file generated with type annotations and more, so there are very few reasons to keep using the snippets.

-If you don't want to use Nuke Tools but would like to use the python stubs, you can download the github project from [here](https://github.com/sisoe24/Nuke-Python-Stubs).
+If you don't want to use Nuke Tools but would like to use the python stubs, you can download the [github project](https://github.com/sisoe24/Nuke-Python-Stubs).
 You can then add the path to `python.analysis.extraPaths`.

 <img title="CommentUncommentDelete" src="https://raw.githubusercontent.com/sisoe24/Nuke-Python-Stubs/main/images/auto_complete.gif" width="80%"/>